 Option Description Dependent Dependent disks are included in snapshots.
 Independent - Persistent

 Disks in persistent mode behave like conventional disks on your physical computer.
-All data written to a disk in persistent mode are written permanently to the disk.
+All data written to a disk in persistent mode are written permanently to the disk even if you revert a snapshot.
+When you power off or reset a virtual machine, the disk and all its snapshots are preserved.

 Independent - Nonpersistent

+Disks in nonpersistent mode behave like read-only disks.
 Changes to disks in nonpersistent mode are discarded when you power off or reset the virtual machine.
 With nonpersistent mode, you can restart the virtual machine with a virtual disk in the same state every time.
-Changes to the disk are written to and read from a redo log file that is deleted when you power off or reset.
+Changes to the disk are written to and read from a redo log file that is deleted when you power off or reset the virtual machine, or when you delete a snapshot.

 - From the Virtual Device Node, select a virtual device node or leave the default one.